 Practicum in youth activities, organizations, practical materials and organized study groups.
 Off-campus personalities will be utilized.
+Cross-credited with YMN 3289.
 May be repeated one time for credit.
 Spring.

 RELIGIOUS EDUCATION 3310.
 PHILOSOPHICAL FOUNDATIONS FOR YOUTH MINISTRY.

 An examination of models and philosophies which generate and undergird youth ministry in contemporary society.
 Emphasis will be given to the development of a personal philosophy based upon biblical principles.
 Fall, odd years.